- Training Programs

 The Fellow is a member of the Orthopaedic faculty at Washington University School of Medicine with an appointment as an Instructor.
 All fellows within the Department of Orthopaedic Surgery must be eligible for work within the United States as well as a permanent Missouri medical license, BNDD and DEA.
 For questions regarding your eligibility for a permanent Missouri medical license, please contact the Missouri Board of Registration for the Healing Arts at (573) 751-0098 prior to making application.

-The shoulder and elbow experience is anticipated to be extensive with over 350 cases per year being performed.
-Approximately 70% of the cases are shoulder and 20% are elbow.
+The shoulder and elbow experience is anticipated to be extensive, with over 500-600 cases per year being performed.
+Approximately 80% of the cases are shoulder and 20% are elbow.
 Operative experience includes a significant percentage of arthroscopic procedures as well as advanced arthroplasty cases.

 The Department of Orthopaedic Surgery enjoys prominence and respect within the hospital, medical school, the city of St. Louis and the surrounding areas of Missouri and Illinois.
-We are the team physicians for the St. Louis Blues and the Washington University athletic teams.
+We are the team physicians for the St. Louis Blues, St. Louis CITY SC, and the Washington University athletic teams.

 The fellowship participates in the match program organized by ASES.
 Please refer to their website www.ases-assn.org for an electronic, universal shoulder application.